All guides

 Alternative: plastic wrap under the litter

-Cats with covered or self-cleaning litter boxes
+Covered or self-cleaning litter boxes

 After collection

-Immediate steps after collecting the sample
+The immediate steps after collecting

 Seal and label